shanks-20million/ComfyUI-Connect/README.md

 - [] Retrieve all default values from the workflow to fill openapi documentation values
 - [] Find a way to hook the save event, for replacing the "Save API Endpoint" step for updating workflows
-- [] Default configuration should be loaded from environment (paths, endpoint ...)
 - [] Editable configuration (from the ComfyUI config interface ?)
 - [] Test edge cases like image batches, complex workflows ...
 - [] Output as download url instead of base64 option, for bigger files